Debosmit-Neogi/Codeforces-Solution/README.md

 # Codeforces-Solution

-This repo contains solutions of codeforces (div1 and div2), Codechef (long challanges, lunch time, cook off) , Hackerrank and Hackerearth in C++
+This repository is created and maintained by Debosmit Neogi.
+This repo contains solutions of codeforces (div1 and div2) contests' problems written in C++